November 17, 2015

 Porcelanosa’s Flagship Opens in Heart of Manhattan

-In searching for a firm foothold in New York City, Spanish tile maker Porcelanosa found an architectural gem in the Flatiron neighborhood.
+In searching for a firm foothold in New York City, Spanish tile maker Porcelanosa found an architectural gem in the heart of Manhattan.

 Foster + Partners added LED strips on almost every ceiling as part of its renovation of Porcelanosa’s New York flagship, giving the early-20th-century building a uniform glow after hours.
 Take a tour of the new store here.

 When the staff members of Porcelanosa—the Spanish design-solutions company whose products include surfaces, fixtures, and building facades—began to search for their first New York retail store, they knew only that they needed street-level exposure in a central, well-trafficked location.
 The team scoured spaces in Soho, on 57th Street, and throughout the Flatiron and Madison Square Park area.
 It wasn’t until they toured the Commodore Criterion Building, a majestic six-story granite structure from 1918 that borders Madison Square and sits just across from the famous Flatiron Building, that they knew they had a winner.
 “There was nothing setting us apart until we found this building,” recalls Santiago Manent, Porcelanosa’s director of sales and marketing.
 “Suddenly everybody knew it was right.
 It’s a very unique building, and it’s between Fifth Avenue and Broadway—two of the most prominent streets in the world.”